dfirsov/yul_to_easycrypt/README.md

-# yul_to_easycrypt
+# Yul to EasyCrypt transpiler

-Transpiler fro Yul to EasyCrypt
+Work in progress: We implement a converter for a subset of Yul language to EasyCrypt module system.